AngeloDamante/AUV_feedback_linearization_controller/README.md

-# AUV_feedback_linearization_controller
-Feedback Linearization Controller for Autonomous Underwater Vehicle.
+# Feedback Linearization Controller for Autonomous Underwater Vehicle.

 ## Introduction and Installation
 This repository implement a Feedback Linearization Controller for AUV in Python with ROS middleware.